amgrubb/BloomingLeaf/NODE-README.md

 This file explains how to run the tool using a Node.js server.

 ## Project Setup
+1. Set up the project according to the contribution guide (including acquiring Rappid).

-1. Install the node server
+2. Install the node server

 	Download nodeJS from https://nodejs.org/en/download/ and run the installer appropriate for your operating system.